beckadamtheinventor/BOS/README.md

 # BOS Recovery Options
 From BOS's homescreen, press the "Y=" key. (also known as "F1") If this doesn't go to the recovery menu, press "clear" to go back, then "F1" again.
 From there, you can reboot, attempt filesystem recovery, reset the filesystem, and uninstall BOS.
+If you still cannot access the recovery menu, press the reset button found on the back of the calculator while pressing the recovery menu key.
+If that still doesn't work, hold on+2nd+del and press reset then reinstall TIOS using TI-Connect CE or TiLP.

 # Documentation